hungtruong/TouchFart/README.md

 3. Works with the TouchFart macOS app to allow selection and playback of predefined fart sounds.

 ## Note
-Since the new Macbook isn't available yet, you can test out the Touch Bar's first ever fart app with Xcode 8.1 and macOS Yosemite.
+Since the new Macbook isn't available yet, you can test out the Touch Bar's first ever fart app with Xcode 8.1 and macOS Sierra.
 Or watch this YouTube video:

 [![TouchFart Demo Video](http://img.youtube.com/vi/R6HVyaZpTgM/0.jpg)](http://www.youtube.com/watch?v=R6HVyaZpTgM "TouchFart")